 (Changes affecting the fall out of a broken employment relationship)

 by Marc Jones, Employment Partner, Turbervilles Solicitors

+October 3 2012 - The annual statistics for claims in employment tribunals (ETs) for 2011/2012 have just been published.
 The statistics show a 15% reduction in ET claims being presented and an increase in costs awards by ETs, where over 80% have been made against claimants.
 Despite this, the Government is intent on its employment law reform programme under the auspices of promoting growth - especially for small businesses.

 What's hot and what's not

 "No fault dismissals"

 An idea by the Government to help micro-businesses (i.e. those with less than 10 employees) has been scrapped, which would have put a bar on the right to claim unfair dismissal.
 These were clearly open to abuse by unscrupulous and/or clever employers and lawyers.
 The proposal failed to consider the negative impact on businesses in that employees were more likely to job hop to a company that provided job security and further failed to take account that some employees would be seeking higher salaries, sign-on bonuses and contractual severance payments to work for a micro-business.